Guidelines for Establishing an Affiliate

 At the second organizational meeting, the Bylaws Committee is asked to present their work by the temporary chairperson.
 Each article is read, discussed, and voted upon by the members present.
 At the conclusion of the meeting, the bylaws should be adopted and the organization can be considered well on its way to affiliate status.
 At this time, election of officers and the Board of Directors can take place following the rules laid down in the bylaws.
 All members present should sign the membership roll becoming "Charter Members" of the new organization.
 It is essential that written minutes of the meeting be kept in order to document Affiliate formation legally.

 A copy of the new bylaws, a membership list including the names of the officers, the board of directors, and charter members, and application fees and dues should be sent to the Executive Director of WAIMH.
-Applications for Affiliate status are presented to the WAIMH Executive Committee upon recommendation of the President-Elect.
+Applications for Affiliate status are presented to the WAIMH Executive Committee upon recommendation of the Affiliate Council chair, Affiliate Representative and Executive Director.

 Checklist For Establishing Affiliate Status